-The opinion, signed by Second Circuit Chief Judge Jon O. Newman, imposed the new requirements on George Sassower, a disbarred attorney from White Plains, N.Y., who has filed 16 judicial misconduct complaints in the Second Circuit since 1987, 15 of them since 1990 and eight in 1993.
-Each complaint was dismissed as frivolous, or related to the merits of litigation, the ruling said, noting some complaints were filed against judges for dismissing prior complaints.
+The opinion, signed by Second Circuit Chief Judge Jon O. Newman, imposed the new requirements on George Sassower, a disbarred attorfiled 16 judicial misconduct com-1987, 15 of them since 1990 and eight in 1993.
+Each complaint was disnoting some complaints were filed against judges for dismissing prior complaints.